cschreib/vif/doc/sphinx/generic-function-guidelines.rst

     vec2s v5 = {{"I", "am"}, {"a", "string"}};
     foo(v5); // error! vector of strings

-Again, this emits a length error from inside the function (20 lines of errors).
+Again, this emits a lengthy error from inside the function (20 lines of errors).
 We can fix this by adding extra constraints on the type ``T`` of the elements.
 One possibility is to force it to be some "common" type, like ``double``:

 .. code-block:: c++

-    // Note: parameter is fully constrained, it not generic anymore void foo(const vec<2,double>& v) {
+    // Note: parameter is fully constrained, it is not generic anymore void foo(const vec<2,double>& v) {
         print(v(1,_)*2.5);
     }

 This makes the error much easier to understand (7 lines of errors), but it has the important downside that the function is no longer generic: it *needs* a vector of ``double``.
-If you try to call it on a vector of ``float``, it will not compile.
+If you try to call it on a vector of ``float``, it will first have to make a copy of that vector and convert all values to ``double`` before calling the function, which is not optimal.
 It will also fail to work on *views* (see below).
 So unless you know the function should only be used with ``double`` values, this is not the right solution.
 Instead, we can leave the type of elements to be generic, and use ``std::enable_if<>`` to express a constraint on this type, in this case ``std::is_arithmetic<T>``:

 .. code-block:: c++